 - A partner’s share of the business’s tax losses may be offset against other personal income, subject to certain conditions.

 - Partners are not employees.
-Superannuation contributions and workers’ compensation insurance are not payable for partners.
+Superannuation contributions and workers’ compensation insurance are not compulsory for partners.

 - Potential for disputes over profit sharing, administrative control and business direction.